 Of the five planets, the biggest challenge by far is Mercury.
 From most places worldwide, this world will follow the sun beneath the horizon before it gets good and dark.
 To maximize your chances of catching the solar system’s innermost planet, find an unobstructed horizon in the direction of sunset.
 Then look for this world near the sunset point on the horizon as dusk gives way to darkness.

 At more southerly latitudes, Mercury sets sooner after the sun.
-At the equator (0 degrees longitude), Mercury sets about one hour after sunset, whereas at temperate latitudes in the Southern Hemisphere, it’s more like 40 minutes after the sun.
+At the equator (0 degrees latitude), Mercury sets about one hour after sunset, whereas at temperate latitudes in the Southern Hemisphere, it’s more like 40 minutes after the sun.

 Click here for a sky almanac telling you Mercury’s setting time in your sky.